bsaldivaremc2/ConvolutionalNeuralNetwork-quick/README.md

 * Create Deep Neural Networks without convolution layers by selecting a desired mode.
 * Update the learning rate based on the performance of the trained model in the dev-set: There is an option to automate the training-testing processes.
 After a desired amount of iterations, period **T**, the model is tested in the testing-batch.
 The amount of False Positives (**fp**) and False Negatives (**fn**) are acquired at this **T0**.
 At **T1** the **fp1** and **tn1** are compared with **fn0** and **fp0**.
 If **fp1**-**fp0** > an **allowed fp increase (AFpI)**  or **fn1**-**fn0**>**fn (AFnI)** the learning rate is decreased by a factor of 10.
 If a minimum learning rate is reached the learning process stops.
 * Automate the training-testing process, for **n** desired iterations and decrease the learning-rate as previously described.
 * For the automated training-testing set up receive an e-mail when the learning process ends.
 It supports gmail accounts so far.
+**Miscellaneous**:
+* Feed to the Fully connected layers a histogram of the input layer in parallel with the convolutional layers.
+* Reduce noise in a pre-processing step.
+* Visualize the image result of the convolutions or max-pooling

 ### Future improvements:
 * Exponential weighted average for batch mean/std for the testing time.